apache/incubator-crail-website/_posts/blog/2017-11-07-rdmashuffle.md

 shuffle performance.
 The shuffle data size is around 148GB.
 Here the Wrapper shuffle writer is slightly slower than vanilla Spark but instead the Chunked shuffle writer is roughly the same amount faster.
-Crail again shows a great performance increasement over vanilla Spark.<br/><br/>
+Crail again shows a great performance increase over vanilla Spark.<br/><br/>
-These benchmarks validate our previous statements that we believe a tightly integrated design cannot deliver the same performance as a holistic approach, i.e. one has to look at the whole picture in how to integrate RDMA into Spark applications.
-Replacing only the data transfer alone does not lead to the anticipated performance increasement.
+These benchmarks validate our previous statements that we believe a "last-mile" integration cannot deliver the same performance as a holistic approach, i.e. one has to look at the whole picture in how to integrate RDMA into Spark applications.
+Replacing only the data transfer alone does not lead to the anticipated performance increase.
 We learned this the hard way when we intially started working on Crail.
 </p>
 </div>